Predator Free 2050: Goals

-Former Prime Minister John Key stated in mid 2016 that current technologies and methods would be insufficient for the ultimate goal of the project, and were banking on a 'new scientific breakthrough' to allow for the eradication of possums, stoats, and rats.
+Prime Minister John Key said in mid-2016 that current technologies and methods would be insufficient for the ultimate goal of the project, and the Government was banking on a 'major scientific breakthrough' to allow for the eradication of possums, stoats, and rats.

 Supporting large-scale projects

 PF2050 Ltd called for expressions of interest from parties that are capable and committed to achieving the Government’s ambitious goal to rid New Zealand of possums, rats and stoats by 2050.
 PF2050 wishes to identify regional/local councils, communities, mana whenua, businesses, NGOs and/or other entities who have predator eradication initiatives either underway or contemplated that can contribute toward meeting its interim (2025) goals identified above.
 A selection of projects will enter a request-for-proposal stage with the aim of approving the first projects for PF2050 investment by mid-February 2018.

+Community support

+The Predator Free 2050 goal is built on a foundation of strong community conservation efforts with over 2,000 community groups across New Zealand taking part in predator control efforts.
+Those community efforts are supported by the Predator Free New Zealand Trust, a charity founded in 2013 with express purpose of advocating for community conservation in New Zealand.

 Research strategy

 In November 2017, Predator Free 2050 Ltd announced their research strategy.
 In contrast to previous speculative commentary, this is the officially approved approach being taken.
 The strategy outlines four concurrent programmes.

-‘Environment and society’ will explore New Zealand’s social and cultural views about predator eradication.
-‘Eradicating the last 1%’ focusses on upgrading current predator control approaches.
-‘New genetic control tools’ aims to inform New Zealanders as to the benefits and risks of new genetic technologies prior to any commitment to develop such tools for Predator Free 2050.
-‘Computer modelling’ will develop shared resources that all communities and agencies contributing to Predator Free 2050 can use to design the right approach for their goals and environment.
+'Environment and society' will explore New Zealand's social and cultural views about predator eradication.
+'Eradicating the last 1%' focusses on upgrading current predator control approaches.
+'New genetic control tools' aims to inform New Zealanders as to the benefits and risks of new genetic technologies prior to any commitment to develop such tools for Predator Free 2050.
+'Computer modelling' will develop shared resources that all communities and agencies contributing to Predator Free 2050 can use to design the right approach for their goals and environment.